NadelinNop/API-RecipeRelish/README.md

 # API-RecipeRelish

 A simple recipe managing website with API integration for fresh new recipes.
+The API used in this website is from spoonacular.